abreits/rxjs-supersets/projects/rxjs-supersets/src/delta-map/README.md

   The constructor for the `DeltaMap` class (called in `new DeltaMap<Key, Value>()`) can be used the same way as the `Map` constructor.
 It also accepts a settings argument instead or after the `preFilled` content argument.
 The `DeltaMapSettings` structure can contain the following properties:

-  - `isUpdated?: (T) => boolean` By default when an entry is `set` in the `DeltaMap` with an `Id` key that is already present, it is assumed that it is newer and the existing key will be updated to the `set` entry.
+  - `isUpdated?: (T) => boolean` By default when an entry is `set` in the `DeltaMap` with an `Id` key that is already present, it is assumed that it is newer and the existing key will be modified to the `set` entry.
-  An `isUpdated` function can be created to only update the value when certain conditions have been met (e.g. the `date` property of the `set` entry must be more recent than the exisiting entry)
+  An `isUpdated` function can be added to only update the value when certain conditions have been met (e.g. the `date` property of the `set` entry must be more recent than the exisiting entry)

   - `publishEmpty?: boolean` Defaults to `true`, by default a `DeltaMap` always publishes initially, even when the `DeltaMap` is empty.
   There are certain cases when you do not want to bother your subscriptions if the `DeltaMap` is initially empty.